vercre/vc/docs/src/contributing/index.md

 Issues labeled "good first issue" — these issues tend to be simple, what needs to be done is well known, and are good for new contributors to tackle.
-The goal is to learn Vercre's development workflow and make sure that you can build and test Vercre.
+The goal is to learn Credibil VC's development workflow and make sure that you can build and test Credibil VC.

 Issues labeled "help wanted" — these are issues that we need a little help with!